benkoanna/CerEla1.0-validation/README.md

 ## 🚀 Running the Pipeline

 Scripts are written in bash.
-To